 Harmon said credible sources thoroughly researched public information and determined there were no black owners.

-NJ CannaBusiness Association (NJCBA) President Ed DeVeaux said he spoke with one of the 2019 medical cannabis license winners who is indeed a Black woman.
+NJ CannaBusiness Association (NJCBA) President Ed DeVeaux said he spoke with one of the 2019 medical cannabis license winners.
+She is indeed a Black woman.

 “Could we have done better?
 The answer is yes,” he added.
 “I think we are still short on the effort to award licenses to African Americans.”

 “The CRC is committed to doing everything we can to facilitate a diverse cannabis industry.
-The only awards issued so far have been for medicinal cannabis businesses, and the statutorily mandated RFA process for medicinal cannabis was substantially different from the process currently in place for recreational cannabis,” Blake said
+The only awards issued so far have been for medicinal cannabis businesses.
+The statutorily mandated RFA process for medicinal cannabis was substantially different from the process currently in place for recreational cannabis,” Blake said

 Chandler noted the number of black-owned cannabis companies in the state cannabis markets is very low.

-This is why many advocates are passionate about creating a New Jersey cannabis industry featuring small businesspeople along with numerous African American and Hispanic owners.
+It’s why advocates are passionate about creating a New Jersey cannabis industry featuring small businesspeople along with numerous African American and Hispanic owners.

 Missed Deadlines Delay NJ Cannabis Industry

-Last week, Executive Director Jeff Brown noted at the NJ Cannabis Regulatory Commission meeting that “given the volume and we’re a new agency still staffing up, it is unlikely we will hit the 90 days turnover.”
+Last week, Executive Director Jeff Brown noted at the NJ Cannabis Regulatory Commission meeting that “We’re a new agency still staffing up.
+It is unlikely we will hit the 90 days turnover.”

 Staffing a government agency quickly isn’t easy, even under normal circumstances.
 It’s likely been made worse by the pandemic.

-Brown made it clear none of the existing medical cannabis companies will likely be approved by the time the market was supposed to open on February 21st, 2022, a year after Governor Murphy signed the referendum implementation law.
+Brown made it clear none of the existing medical cannabis companies would be approved by the time the market was supposed to open.
+It was supposed to occur on February 21st, 2022, a year after Governor Murphy signed the referendum implementation law.

-He noted that none of the medical dispensaries seeking to sell adult-use cannabis had secured town approval which would enable the CRC to open adult-use sales in the NJ cannabis industry.
+He noted that none of the medical dispensaries seeking to sell adult-use cannabis had secured town approval.
+That would enable the CRC to open adult-use sales in the NJ cannabis industry.

 The legislation said the market was supposed to open six months after the interim rules were released.